 The mentoring program is intended to supplement and follow the extensive training program provided by the Assigned Counsel Program that each mentee will have completed prior to being admitted to the mentoring program.
 Each mentor will be required to keep track of their time and voucher monthly.
 It is envisioned that each mentor will report, quarterly or more frequently if deemed necessary, to the Deputy Administrator of the progress with respect to each mentee.
 Any concerns or issues that arise with the program should be immediately brought to the attention of the Deputy Administrator.
 Eventually each mentee will reach the point where frequent and structured contact will no longer be necessary, however, experience has taught us that mentoring can last for an entire career.

-Mark A. Worrell, Esq.
+Lori A. Hoffman, Esq.

 Deputy Administrator for Quality Assurance